awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

    ...
    ```

-   With these Docker Hub\-specific lines of code\.
+   With these Docker Hub\-specific lines of code:

    ```
    ...